onflow/flow-playground-tutorials/tutorials/08-voting/README.md

 ## Create two extra accounts ('acct2', 'acct3')

+You need to execute this command twice, once for account 'acct2', and again for 'acct3':

 ```console
 flow accounts create
 ```

-When asked, choose the local blockchain.
+When asked, please choose the option *Local Emulator*.

 ## Create the voter accounts